Skip to content

 Logistics at work.
 An ethnographic study of young men at work in the logistics sector

-The research project will explore three issues:
+The research project explores three themes:

 • How are goods kept in motion?
 Is value in logistics work created by physical ability, efficient automation or management?